TritonDataCenter/sdc-docker/docs/troubleshooting.md

-# SDC Docker Troubleshooting Guide
+# Docker on SmartDataCenter Troubleshooting Guide

 ## "Couldn't read ca cert ... ca.pem: no such file or directory"

-Your environment is setup to speak to a SDC Docker
+Your environment is setup to speak to a Docker on SDC

     $ echo $DOCKER_CERT_PATH
     /Users/trentm/.sdc/docker/admin